phonixt12/RFM-Analysis-Python/README.md

 Higher frequency in customer purchases indicates increased engagement and satisfaction.
 The monetary value serves as a distinguishing factor, delineating heavy spenders from low-value purchasers

 # The Case Study
 This case study use to demonstrate my skill in python.
 In this case study, the bussines's condition is aznalyzed by author accroding in dataset.
 Author will give some views about business's situations, give insight and solution.
-This is the link of case study : [Link](https://github.com/phonixt12/RFM-Analysis-Python/blob/main/RFM%20analysis%20.ipynb)
+This is the link of case study : [Link](https://github.com/phonixt12/RFM-Analysis-Python/blob/main/RFM%20analysis%20.ipynb)  and the link of data : [Link]()